SkyOPG/DisCode/readme.md

 # DisCode
-- a cool discord programming language!
+- a new way to make your discord bot easily!